kailash-manasarovar/statement/docs/timeline/2026/january.md

 - Word on the street is I had a "date" in Barcelona: meaning yet another sedated rape event I'm only now aware of having occurred.
 - I'm wondering when that could have been.
 - I was up and down to Barcelona so many times between 2005-2016 when I lived in Dénia and Madrid.
-- Let's list those visits here - as much as possible - and see which of them are the most likely:
+- Let's list those visits here - as much as possible - and see which of them are the most likely - I'll add any more I remember as we go along:

     1. I visited Barcelona in 2016 to do a yoga class with Pattabhi Jois's daughter who had flown in from India.
 I stayed at the Gran Hotel Rey Don Jaime, just outside the city in a small town called Castelldefels, which had the most expensive parking meters in Spain.
 This is the favorite as I was living at spy-cam-networked Joan Fuster at the time and I was likely being sedated and filmed two or three times a week.
     2. I had an extremely suspicious time at the Amma retreat in Barcelona in October 2015.
 The Spanish organizer became apoplectic with me for asking, politely, for a private room.
 She raged at me for days and even told me she hoped I would crash the car on the way home!
 If a sedated event had happened there, it would have been with another woman as I was sharing with an Angolan woman.
 Sandra Rita Diaz had been interested in all this.